WebAssembly/WASI/proposals/http/README.md

 The `wit/deps` directory contains a live snapshot of the contents of several other WASI proposals upon which this proposal depends.
-It is automatically updated by running [`depit`](https://crates.io/crates/depit-cli) in the root directory, which fetches the `main` branch of each proposal.
+It is automatically updated by running [`depit update`](https://crates.io/crates/depit-cli) in the root directory, which fetches the live contents of the `main` branch of each proposal.
 As things stablize, `wit/deps.toml` will be updated to refer to versioned releases.

 ### Current Phase